scottforlmpc/scottforlmpc.github.io/get-involved/index.md

 We're focussing on Facebook for the campaign.
 We have [a page set up](https://www.facebook.com/ScottForLMPC){:target="_blank"} which you can share, and we will also be producing Frames for you to add to your Facebook profile picture.

-Please also share on other forms of social media (e.g. Tiwtter, Instagram) as you wish.
+Please also share on other forms of social media (e.g. Twitter, Instagram) as you wish.
 Let us know via email at [info@scottforlmpc.com](mailto:info@scottforlmpc.com) if there are any media assets you need to help with this.

 Spread the Word
 ---------------